-Indeed, the fruit of the Spirit that forms in the life of a believer, is only and always a manifestation of God's mercy and grace, working in and through His child, for Jesus said, without Me you can do nothing.
-But a Christian who has become lukewarm and careless towards God or one that doubts the truth of God's word needs to break up the fallow ground - to revisit God's word of truth and to root-our weeds of bitterness, legalism, un-forgiveness, unbelief, disinterest or distrust, so that the seeds of righteousness sown in our hearts can take root, as we grow in grace - to the glory of our merciful God.
+Indeed, the fruit of the Spirit that forms in the life of a believer, is a manifestation of God's mercy and grace, working in and through His child, for Jesus said, without Me you can do nothing.
+But a Christian who has become lukewarm and careless towards God or one that doubts the truth of His word needs to break up the fallow ground.
+He needs to revisit God's word of truth and to root-out weeds of bitterness, legalism, unforgiveness, unbelief, disinterest or distrust so that the seeds of righteousness sown in our hearts can take root, as we grow in grace, to the glory of our merciful God.

-It was to Israel to whom the prophet Hosea was writing these solemn words, for individually and as a nation they had rebelled against the Lord.
-They had followed after other gods, committed spiritual adultery, strayed far from the God of their fathers and become estranged from the One Who chose them to be His own special inheritance.
+It was Israel to whom the prophet Hosea was writing these solemn words, for individually, and as a nation, they had rebelled against the Lord.
+They had followed after other gods, committed spiritual adultery, strayed far from the God of their fathers, and become estranged from the One Who chose them to be His own special inheritance.

-But the call to break up the fallow ground and turn over the unploughed earth is an equally urgent call to the body of Christ in this apostate Church age, as it was at the time of Hosea.
-Today as then, many Christians have strayed far away from the glorious gospel of grace and are proclaiming another gospel and a different Jesus.
+But the call to break up the fallow ground and turn over the unploughed earth is an equally urgent call to the body of Christ, in this increasingly apostate Church age, as it was at the time of Hosea.
+Today as then, many Christians have strayed far away from the glorious gospel of grace and are proclaiming another gospel and looking to a different Jesus.

-Many are seeking after other gods as they pursue a different gospel - a cross-less gospel; a seeker-friendly gospel; a social gospel; a prosperity gospel - a gospel devoid of truth.
-Many are running after a Godless gospel that has strayed far away from the foundational doctrine that was once offered to the saints by the apostles and prophets of the New Testament.
+Many are seeking after other gods.
+Many are pursuing a different gospel - a works-based gospel or a 'cross-less' gospel; a seeker-friendly gospel or a legalistic gospel; a social gospel; a prosperity gospel; a self-centred Gospel - a gospel devoid of truth.
+Many are running after a Christless gospel that has strayed far away from the foundational doctrine that was once offered to the saints by the apostles and prophets of the New Testament.